ZaidaTek/ZaidaScope/ReadMe.md

 ![ZaidaScope](https://github.com/ZaidaTek/ZaidaScope/blob/master/ZS-Setup.jpg "")

-The AT328P used on this board is an Arduino Pro Mini as well as a FTDI232 USB/Serial converter for communication, an SX1308 DC-DC Step-Up boost converter for powering the two LM324A op-amps and a number of Diodes, Resistors, Capacitors and LEDs.
+The AT328P used on this board is an Arduino Pro Mini as well as a FTDI232 USB/Serial converter for communication, an SX1308 DC-DC step-up boost converter for powering the two LM324A op-amps, a number of diodes, resistors, capacitors and an LED.

 The simplified electric schematic for the above is as follows: